 Additionally, with no fast passes and many people waiting for food, it is important to go in with the utmost patience, even if you face unexpected wait times.
 To try and avoid this, check out our Disney World crowd calendar.

 Stick To Your Budget Using The Food & Wine Disney Gift Card

-With all of the amazing Epcot food and wine options during this festival, it can be easy to get carried away.
-If you really need to stick to your budget, get a Food & Wine Disney Gift Card and load it with the amount of money you’re willing to spend (minimum $15).
+With all of the amazing options during this festival, it can be easy to get carried away.
+If you really need to stick to your budget, get a Food & Wine Disney Gift Card.
+Then load it with the amount of money you’re willing to spend (minimum $15).
 While you can easily reload the card, you’ll be reminded of your budget each time you reload the card.
-It also easily secures to a wristlet or lanyard, so you won’t have to worry about digging for cash or a credit card every time you want to purchase something.
+It also easily secures to a wristlet or lanyard!
+You won’t have to worry about digging around for money every time you want to purchase something.

-If this sounds like something you’d be interested in, you can purchase the Food & Wine Disney Gift Card at festival marketplace kiosks, pin central, the festival emporium (Canada Pavilion), and the festival boutique (Japan Pavilion and Morocco Pavilion).
+If this sounds like something you’d be interested in, you can purchase the Food & Wine Disney Gift Card at multiple festival marketplace kiosks.

 I hope you enjoy the Epcot Food and Wine Festival!
 It is a fun, food-filled event, and I know that you are going to enjoy it.
 So be sure dine on all of the delicious dishes, soak in the wonderful music, and experience the amazing culture during the Epcot Food and Wine Festival.